okyeron/fates/hardware/Build.md

 ## Display header pins

-Note - Don't solder the display directly to the Fates pcb.
+NOTE - Don't solder the display directly to the Fates pcb.
 Use the low profile header listed in the BOM.
 You won't want to desolder 20 pins to remove it if something goes wrong with the display.

 I use the following method for the display pins - insert the long end of the header pins from the top of the display and then solder them in place from the bottom.
 Then clip the short header pins from the top.